Rough-In Plumbing in Toronto & the GTA

 - Plumbing Inspection & Maintenance in Toronto & the GTA

-Plumbing inspection and maintenance in Toronto and the GTA: whole-home review of supply, drain, fixtures, water heater, and flood-prevention systems before they fail.
+Plumbing inspection and maintenance in Toronto & GTA: whole-home review of supply, drain, fixtures, water heater, and flood-prevention systems before they fail.

 - Faucet Repair & Replacement in Toronto & the GTA